 Pricing: $99/year.
 30-day trial.

-Pros: Structural-first paradigm, character and event tracking, mature timeline.
+Pros: Structural-first paradigm, causal and continuity checking, mature timeline.

-Verdict: Causality is the right pick for structural-first writers.
+Verdict: Causality is the right pick for structural-first writers of intricately plotted work.

 Best for: Cloud-native screenwriters who want beats integrated.
 Not for: novelists.